cgeo/WhereYouGo-website/support.md

 As we are only a small team answering a lot of mails is very time consuming, so we want to give you an overview about how to help yourself before contacting us.

-We divided this information into "Help for problems" and "Ideas for c:geo":
+We divided this information into "Help for problems" and "Ideas for WhereYouGo":

 ## You have a problem using WhereYouGo?